Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 • Readiness for increased responsibility or succession

-Assessment tools—psychometrics, behavioral interviews, simulations, and 360° feedback—help organizations uncover how a leader truly operates: how they communicate, how they respond under pressure, how they collaborate, and how they influence teams.
+Assessment tools — psychometrics, behavioural interviews, simulations, and 360° feedback — help organisations uncover how a leader truly operates: how they communicate, how they respond under pressure, how they collaborate, and how they influence teams.

 The goal is clarity.
 Portuguese firms use assessment to gain a data-driven understanding of their leaders and to identify what genuinely needs to improve.